 A Unified Communication Certificate (or UCC) is a digital security certificate which allows multiple hostnames to be protected by a single certificate.
 UC certificates are also known as Subject Alternate Name (or SAN) certificates, multi-domain certificates or Exchange certificates.
 All SSL.com UCCs: CAN secure up to » Continue Reading.

 A Unified Communication Certificate (or UCC) allows for multiple hostnames to be protected by a single certificate.
-SSL.com’s new UCC Ordering Wizard makes it easy to get one certificate to protect all your vital data.
-UCCs are also known as Subject Alternate Name (or SAN) certificates, multi-domain certificates » Continue Reading.
+SSL.com’s UCC Ordering Wizard makes it easy to get one certificate to protect all your vital data.
+UCCs are also known as Subject Alternate Name (or SAN) certificates, multi-domain certificates or Exchange » Continue Reading.

 Every Certificate Signing Request (or CSR) needs to include the name of what you intend to protect.
 Typically this is a domain name of the site you are aiming to protect.